karolinaszafranbelzowska/tips-dataset-analysis/README.md

 2. Tip in $,
 3. Sex of tipper: Female or Male,
 4. Smoker: Yes or No,
-5. Day: Monday to Sunday,
+5. Day: Thursday to Sunday,
 6. Meal: Lunch or Dinner,
 7. and size of the table.